 Located in the state capital, the CSUS program offers unusual opportunities for the study of government and politics and especially for internships.
 Students have served internships with state legislators, legislative committee staffs, special interest and lobbying groups, and administrative agencies.
 Placement is also possible in local government executive agencies and with county supervisors, city council members, and selected political campaigns.
-Students applying for internships should have had (or be taking in the same semester) GOVT 180, California State and Local Government, and must have passed the Writing Proficiency Examination.
+Students applying for internships should have had (or be taking in the same semester) GOVT 180 California State and Local Government.

 CSUS students may apply for the Sacramento Semester Program, which brings students from all California State University campuses to Sacramento for one semester to take advantage of the unique learning experience at the State Capitol.
 The heart of this program is six units of internship with the legislature or other state offices.
-An accompanying 6 unit seminar course in state government and politics allows students to integrate their practical internship experience with academic work.
+An accompanying six unit seminar course in state government and politics allows students to integrate their practical internship experience with academic work.

-Students who work in the day will be interested to know that class scheduling permits completion of the general Government major in the late afternoon and evening hours.
+Students who work in the day will be interested to know that class scheduling permits completion of the regular Government major in the late afternoon and evening hours.